 “Yes, and” creates an immediate response.
 This doesn’t leave a lot of space to become bogged down thinking about what you’ve just agreed to or the opportunity to explore any fears surrounding the thing.
 “Yes, and” removes the thinking and the choice.
 “Yes, and” is the choice and there’s nothing to think about.

 Last week way up north in Bagley, Minnesota, I shared a new solo show as part of the Farm By The Lake Storytellers Series.
-What brought me north was Athena recommending I reach out to Farm By The Lake because their mission, “a natural retreat that offers visitors the opportunity to increase their understanding of themselves, their spirituality, their community and their connection to the environment,” resonated with me.
+What brought me north was their mission, “a natural retreat that offers visitors the opportunity to increase their understanding of themselves, their spirituality, their community and their connection to the environment.”
+It resonated with me.

 Back in October 2017 when I shot Dawn and Marty at Farm By The Lake an email I didn’t have a show nor did I know if they had a space for me to do a show I didn’t have yet.
 When Dawn sent me a message in November and asked if I’d like to be part of their Storytellers Series I had no choice but to say yes!